onecompiler/tutorials/cpp/pointers/pointers.md

 ## Syntax

-pointer data type should match with the data type of the variable which is getting pointed.
+Pointer's data type should match with the data type of the variable which is getting pointed.

 ```c
 datatype* pointername;